Pet Dental Care in Bangor, ME

 Swelling and bleeding in or around the mouth

-Common Pet Dental Care Questions
+Common Questions About Pet Dental Care

-STEP 1: FULL MOUTH RADIOGRAPHS
+STEP 1: FULL MOUTH X-RAYS

 STEP 2: SUPRAGINGIVAL CLEANING